Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 This doesn’t include the eliminated operational costs:

-• No more EC2 patching
+- No more EC2 patching

-• No more WordPress/PHP updates
+- No more WordPress/PHP updates

-• No more database backups to monitor
+- No more database backups to monitor

-• No more late-night “site down” alerts
+- No more late-night “site down” alerts

 The annualized savings were significant.

-These savings funded engineer time for feature development instead of infrastructure maintenance.
+Savings like these free up engineer time for feature development instead of infrastructure maintenance.

-Security Hardening: Lessons from Production
+Security Hardening: Production Best Practices

 Issue #1: S3 Bucket Public Access